nigelhorne/ged2site/README.md

 ## Ancestry on Windows

-I use FindMyPast on Linux, because export of images is better on FMP and because Linux.
-I recognise that many folks use Ancestry on Windows, so I have this rough guide which works for me, but understand that you'll still need to be an advanced Windows user, this is not for the Novice.
+I use FindMyPast on Linux because the export of images is better on FMP and because Linux.
+I recognise that many folks use Ancestry on Windows, so I have this rough guide that works for me but understand that you'll still need to be an advanced Windows user, this is not for the Novice.
 If you still need help, e-mail me or put an issue on github.com/nigelhorne/ged2site.